HomeProjectDocumentationDownloadScreenshots/videos

 For each channel used in the scenario, a "channel" sub-section must be added.
 It contains at least the retrieve method and optionnally some commands.

-The "retrieve" sub-section defines all the fields (defined in the dictionary) in which the session-id can be located.
-For each such field, a "search-in-map" tag must be added.
+The "retrieve" sub-section defines all the fields (defined in the dictionary) in which the session-id can

-For a new received message on a given channel, Seagull gets the value of the field defined in "name" and searches in its "map" of call contexts to match a known call.
+For a new received message on a given channel, Seagull gets the value of the field defined in "name" and searches in its "map"

 Example:

-<search-in-map name="Session-Id"></search-in-map>
+<retrieve> <search-in-map name="Session-Id"></search-in-map> <search-in-map name="HbH-id"></search-in-map> </retrieve>

-The "command" sub-section can contain any other actions of the scenario but it must be present to host an "insert-in-map" action when it is necessary to store a new value of session-id for a call.
+to host an "insert-in-map" action when it is necessary to store a new value of session-id for a call.

 The "pre-action" tag defines the actions which must be done before the scenario command.